 Can I use broth instead of water?

-Certainly, just make sure it’s sodium free or low sodium broth, otherwise you will end up with way too much salt in all the ingredients – it won’t taste good.
+Certainly, just make sure it’s sodium free or low sodium broth.
+Otherwise you will end up with way too much salt in all the ingredients.
+As a result it won’t taste good.

 Why make corned beef in the Instant Pot?